jhsu802701/tutorial-rails-omniauth/02-login_test.md

 git checkout master
 git pull
 ```
 * Enter the command "sh heroku.sh".
-In your production site, you won't be able to login from Facebook or Google just yet.
-You have not yet entered the proper credentials in Heroku.
+In your production site, you won't be able to login from Facebook, GitHub, Google, or Twitter just yet.